Skip to main content

 If developers only need to use WeDa's user management system or services, please jump to Access WeDa Services.

-We recommend that developers using blocks for the first time read Custom Blocks to understand the basic concepts of WeDa blocks.
+It is recommended that developers using blocks for the first time read Custom Blocks to understand the basic concepts of WeDa Blocks.

 1.1.1 Block Parameter Passing